-Classic whipped cream, also known as Creme Chantilly, is basically heavy cream that has been whipped until it is light and airy and is flavored with sugar and vanilla.
+Classic whipped cream, also known as Creme Chantilly, is heavy whipping cream that has been whipped until it is light and airy and is flavored with sugar and vanilla.
 Homemade whipped cream is the perfect finishing touch for many desserts and drinks.
-And, while store-bought whipped cream is a good substitute when you’re short on time, there is nothing quite like homemade whipped cream, which tastes better and is easy to make.
+And, while store-bought whipped cream is a good substitute when you’re short on time, there is nothing quite like homemade whipped cream.

 Classic Whipped Cream

-Pastry Bag and Tip – if piping onto a dessert, use a pastry bag fitted with a large star tip.
-Or, a large ziplock bag can be used; just cut the corner out for piping.
+Pastry Bag and Tip: if piping onto a dessert, use a pastry bag fitted with a large star tip.
+Or, a large freezer bag can be used; just cut the corner out for piping.

 Whipping Up Perfection